Leave a Gift in your Will

 People with mental health conditions, learning disability or difficulty, physical disability, life-threatening or life-shortening illnesses and life-changing conditions.
 Your gift will strengthen resilience and improve vitality.
 It provides a sense of purpose.
 It helps people who feel isolated to form friendships and learn new skills which can also help them at school, college or in the workplace.
 A gift in your Will creates special memories for families of children, young people and adults who have a life-shortening illness.

-We are committed to helping people who may struggle to experience the outdoors and take part in adventure-led activities, to feel empowered and have the ability to get involved.
-Your legacy, as a lasting testament to your life, can enable our charity to plan for the future and enable our services to remain available for children and adults in the years ahead.
+We are committed to helping people who often struggle to experience the outdoors, spend time in nature and take part in adventure-led activities; to feel empowered and have the ability to get involved.
+Your legacy, as a lasting testament to your life, will enable us to plan for the future and ensure our services remain available for children, young people and adults in the years ahead.

 This is a set amount of money left in your Will.
 It can be of whatever size and can be linked to the Retail Price Index (RPI) so its value is maintained over time.
 Pecuniary legacies are distributed early on in the Estate administration and take precedent over residuary gifts.

 I leave to Adventure Therapy of 5 Seaview Estate, Ilfracombe, Devon EX34 9PP (registered charity number 1173646) the sum of £_____ [words and figures] for its general charitable purposes and I direct that the receipt of the Treasurer or other duly authorised officer shall be full and sufficient discharge to my Executors.

 After pecuniary legacies have been distributed, debts to your Estate have been paid and the administration costs of the Estate have been settled, the residue of the Estate is distributed.
 You can leave all of the residue of your Estate to Adventure Therapy or a percentage of it.